Ensenada: Transportation

 The city lies at a crossroads of major federal highways on the peninsula that lead to the northern centers of Los Angeles, San Diego, and Mexicali and south to Cabo San Lucas and La Paz.
 The junction occurs at the meeting of Federal Highway 1 and Federal Highway 3.
 The main roads of the city include Bahia de La Paz and Lázaro Cárdenas, northwest bound, and southeast bound roads.

 Ports and marinas

 The Port of Ensenada is an international deepwater port and the city's major water port.
 It maintains commercial, industrial, and tourist terminals.

 In addition to the port, the coast around Bahia de Todos Santos is dotted with numerous marinas, including Marina Baja Fiesta, Marina Cruiseport Village, Marina Coral, and Marina Baja Naval with docking facilities for pleasure craft and commercial and sport fishing vessels.
 In order to comply with United States cabotage laws, many cruise ships operating between Pacific ports in the U.S. call at Ensenada en route.

 Airport

 The city is served by Ensenada Airport, an official port of entry into Mexico.
+However, the airport only provides flights to limited destinations.
+The nearest international airport is Tijuana International Airport, which is located 112 km north of Ensenada.